Banana Cake with Chocolate Frosting

 This Banana Cake with Chocolate Frosting is incredibly moist and tender, packed with ripe banana flavor in every bite.
 It's finished with a rich, creamy chocolate cream cheese frosting that makes it feel extra indulgent.

 It's no secret that I love a good banana treat, especially in cake form.
-I have developed several banana cake recipes, like my Spiced Banana Cake, Peanut Butter Banana Cake, and Brown Butter Banana Cake.
+I have developed several banana cake recipes, like my Spiced Banana Cake, Peanut Butter Banana Cake, Banana Biscoff Cake, and Brown Butter Banana Cake.
 All have one thing in common: a moist, one layer cake that uses overripe bananas.
 They're all filled with deep flavors from the sweetness of the ripe bananas, to the spices in the batter.

 This Banana Cake with Chocolate Frosting is no different.
 It starts with an easy one-bowl banana cake and then is topped with an incredible chocolate cream cheese frosting.
 Ever had chocolate and bananas?
 Perfect combo!